 As many of you already know, I originally created this site as a hobby site for a softball team I used to play for in 2003.
-At that time I had just graduated college and I was looking for ways to improve my skill set as a web developer.
+At that time I had just graduated from the University of Southern California and I was looking for ways to improve my skill set as a software engineer.
 I was playing on a softball team called Acme and one of our players Robin Blomquist was an absolute stats guru.
 After every game, Robin would hand out a booklet of stats that included season totals, career totals, milestones, all time records, and occasionally game recaps.
 The players loved it.
 It dawned on me that it would be fun to do something similar for another team I managed called the SledgeHammers.
 I decided to create a website for them and started posting our game stats and recaps online.
 Other teams saw what I was doing and asked if I could do the same for them.
 Thus StatsFanatics.com was created.

 Over the years the site has grown to include other sports as well as the ability to host and manage entire leagues.
 While holding down other full time jobs, I did my best in my free time to build new feature requests from users.
 However, with an outdated code base, it was getting more challenging to full fill those requests.
 So not too long ago, I decided it was time to rebuild Stats Fanatics from the ground up and apply things I have learned from working for other companies.
 After working many late nights and weekends, I can proudly say that version 2.0 has officially been launched.